benchopt/benchopt/README.rst

 These steps illustrate how to reproduce the `L2-logistic Regression benchmark <https://github.com/benchopt/benchmark_logreg_l2>`_.
 Find the complete list of the `Available benchmarks`_.
 Also, refer to the `documentation <https://benchopt.github.io/>`_ to learn more about ``benchopt`` CLI and its features.
+You can also easily extend this benchmark by adding a dataset, solver or metric.
+Learn how to do so in the different sections of this tutorial: `Write a benchmark <https://benchopt.github.io/how.html>`_.

 Creating a benchmark